-During early detox, you may be offered prescription drugs such as Buprenorphine and Naltrexone to ease withdrawal symptoms.
+During the early detox stage, you may be offered prescription drugs such as Buprenorphine and Naltrexone to ease withdrawal symptoms.
 You are able to opt for ‘cold turkey’ based drug detox when no medications are consumed.

 Some examples of opiate withdrawal symptoms include insomnia, muscle aches, anxiety, sweating, watering of the eyes, and uncontrollable kicking of the legs.
 These symptoms are best treated by consuming a partial opiate agonist such as Subutex.